2022–23 Luxembourg Cup

-The 2022–23 Luxembourg Cup is the 98th year of the football knockout tournament in Luxembourg.
+The 2022–23 Luxembourg Cup, also known as Loterie Nationale Coupe de Luxembourg, for sponsorship reasons, was the 98th year of the football knockout tournament in Luxembourg.
 The cup began on 7 September 2022.
-The winner of the cup has earned a place in the 2023–24 UEFA Europa Conference League.
+The winner of the cup earned a place in the 2023–24 UEFA Europa Conference League.

-Racing FC are the defending champions after winning the Luxembourg Cup final in the previous season over F91 Dudelange by the score of 3–2.
+Racing FC were the defending champions after winning the Luxembourg Cup final in the previous season over F91 Dudelange by the score of 3–2.

+The competition was notable for being one of the few top-tier cup competitions that still used the three substitute rule.

 Preliminary round

 Seven preliminary round matches were played on 7 September 2022.